Estimating spatially varying health effects of wildland fire smoke using mobile health data: Smoke Sense data application

 \subsection{Global estimation}

-We first consider fitting a global model and estimate the spatially stationary parameters $\psi,\sigma^{2}$ and $\mu$ by solving the estimating equation \eqref{eq:opt ef-2}, which yields estimates $(\hat{\psi},\hat{\mu},\hat{\sigma}^{2})=(-1.4,7.1,2.9)$.
-Figure \ref{fig:Global-treatment-effect} shows the estimated global treatment effect curve with peak height ($\hat{\psi}=-1.4$ symptoms), peak location ($\hat{\mu}=7.1$ month), and duration ($\approx1$ year).
+We first consider fitting a global model and estimate the spatially stationary parameters $\delta,\sigma^{2}$ and $\mu$ by solving the estimating equation \eqref{eq:opt ef}, which yields estimates $(\widehat{\delta},\hat{\mu},\hat{\sigma}^{2})=(-0.3,7.0,3.0)$.
+Besides considering the Gaussian distributional-based treatment effect model as \eqref{eq:GaussianM}, for sensitivity analysis, we also tried the Gamma distributional-based model as shown in the Supplementary Materials, which gives a similar pattern.

+Figure \ref{fig:Global-treatment-effect} shows the estimated global treatment effect curve with peak height ($\widehat{\delta}=-0.3$ symptoms), peak location ($\hat{\mu}=7.0$ month), and duration ($\approx1$ year).
 The results suggest a long-lasting effect of taking protective measures in reducing adverse health outcomes.
-The estimated lag between taking protective measures and the maximum reduction in symptoms is $7.1$ months, and the estimated reduction in symptoms at this lag is $1.4$ symptoms.
-With the wild bootstrap, the $95\%$ confidence intervals for $\psi,\mu$ and $\sigma^{2}$ are $(-1.0,-1.8)$, $(7.5,6.7)$, and $(3.2,2.7)$, respectively, and thus the treatment effect is statistically significant.
+The estimated lag between taking protective measures and the maximum reduction in symptoms is $7.0$ months and the estimated reduction in symptoms at this lag is $0.3$ symptoms.
+With the wild bootstrap, the $95\%$ confidence interval for $\delta$ is $(-0.5,-0.2)$, and thus the treatment effect is statistically significant.
+We also conduct a sensitivity analysis with a different $\gamma_{m,k}(\psi^*)$.
+The results in Section S4.1 in the supplementary material suggest that the conclusions are robust to the functional form of $\gamma_{m,k}(\psi^*)$.